Zeroji/minecord/README.md

 From Discord, you can use `@minecord start` to start the server, `@minecord bye` to shutdown Minecord, or `@minecord <command>` to send a command to the server.

+Occasionally, the client will add reactions to its own messages.
+You can then click on them to trigger certain actions, for example accepting the EULA or restarting the server.